 There are a few basic things you can do to start answering these questions and try to monetize your YouTube videos.
 With a little hard work, these tips might become the secret to reaching your goal to get rich.

 - Create sponsored content.

 Perhaps the most useful thing you can do is understand your purpose for creating and publishing content on YouTube.
 If you don’t make up your mind to earn money on the platform, you won’t be intentional about sticking with strategies and tactics that will help you earn money from YouTube.
 You can learn how to monetize YouTube content, but it could take a considerable amount of effort.

 Creating a plan that could be profitable is the key to success.
-Some good questions to ask yourself to fine tune your vision are:
+Some good questions to ask yourself to organize your vision are:

 - What would you like to speak about or create videos on?